Justin Vaughn

-Justin Vaughn (born June 3, 1994) is a former Canadian football defensive lineman who played in the Canadian Football League (CFL).
+Justin Vaughn (born June 3, 1994) is a Canadian former professional football defensive lineman who played in the Canadian Football League (CFL).
 He played college football at Fordham University.

 Professional career

-Vaughn was drafted in the fifth round, 38th overall by the Tiger-Cats in the 2017 CFL Draft.
+Vaughn was drafted in the fifth round, 38th overall by the Tiger-Cats in the 2017 CFL draft.

 Vaughn appeared in all 18 games for the Tiger-Cats in his rookie season, recording 12 tackles and two sacks.
 In 2018, he appeared in six games in 2018 with three tackles before suffering a season ending injury.
 Vaughn was cut by the Tiger-Cats at the end of training camp for the 2019 season.

 Personal life

 Vaughn's father, Mike, played running back for Tiger-Cats, appearing in one game during the 1989 season.